Order of Visit: High Point #7

 What’s in a name?

-James Christofor Driskell (1817-1901) was born in Georgia barely more than a decade after Thomas Jefferson negotiated the Louisiana Purchase from France.
-He remained in Macon, Georgia until the ripe age until 42.
-But then in 1859, he decided to move his family – including his wife and nine children – to northern Louisiana where he’d purchased 324 acres of land.
+James Christofer Driskell (1817-1901) was born in Georgia, barely a decade after Thomas Jefferson negotiated the Louisiana Purchase from France.
+He remained in Macon, Georgia, until the ripe age of 42.
+But then, in 1859, he decided to move his family – including his wife and nine children – to northern Louisiana, where he’d recently purchased 324 acres of land.

-In 1883, Driskell sold a two acre of his land for $5 to what is now the Mt.
-Zion Presybertian Church and Driskell Cemetery.
-This is the same church is where visitors now begin their short hike to this meager summit.
-The peak and the route leading up to it are still on private property, but the current landowners welcome visitors.
+In 1883, Driskell sold a two-acre of his land for $5 to what is now the Mt.
+Zion Presbyterian Church and Driskell Cemetery.
+This is the same church where visitors begin their short hike to the high point’s summit.
+The route through the forest leading up to the high point and the summit itself are still on private property, but the current landowners welcome visitors.

 Little remains behind to tell the story of Driskell’s 84-year life.
-Two of his sons fought in the U.S. Civil War, and much of his family descendants remain in the area.
-However, perhaps his biggest legacy was purchasing the land that would ultimately contain the state’s highest natural point.
+Two of his sons fought in the U.S. Civil War, and many of his family descendants remain in the area.
+However, perhaps his biggest legacy was this land purchase that ultimately contained the state’s highest natural point.

 Trip Summary